Hanani-Tutte for approximating maps of graphs: Preliminaries

-\begin{proof} Refer to Figure~\ref{fig:derivative05} (left).
-The claim is trivial if $\nu$ has degree $2$, since then $G_{\nu}$ is formed by a collection of paths of length $2$, all joining the same pair of vertices.
+\begin{proof} The claim is trivial if $\nu$ has degree $2$, since then $G_{\nu}$ is formed by a collection of paths of length at most $2$, all joining the same pair of vertices, and possibly some additional edges, each incident to a degree-1 vertex.
 Hence, we assume that $\nu$ has degree at least $3$.
 We construct an independently even drawing of $G_{\nu}$ in which the cycle $C_{\nu}$ is crossing-free and the rest of the drawing is inside $C_{\nu}$.
 For every vertex $v\in V(C_{\nu})$, let $A_v=\{u,w\}$ denote the set of the two neighbors of $v$ in $V(C_{\nu})$ such that $uv,vw\in E(C_{\nu})$.
 In $G_\nu$, we apply the vertex $A_v$-split to every vertex $\nu$ of $C_{\nu}$.
 The set of vertices $v'$ adjacent to the vertices in $A_v$, for all $v\in C_{\nu}$, form a cycle in the modified graph which we, by a slight abuse of notation, denote by $C_{\nu}$.
 Note that now all the vertices of $C_{\nu}$ are even.
 Then by the unified Hanani--Tutte theorem we obtain an embedding of the modified graph that yields a required embedding of $G_{\nu}$ after contracting edges created previously by vertex $A_v$-splits.

-The desired independently even drawing is obtained from the restriction of a $\mathbb{Z}_2$-approximation of $(G,H,\varphi)$ to $\mathcal{D}(\nu)$.
+The independently even drawing, to which we apply the unified Hanani--Tutte theorem, is obtained from the restriction of a $\mathbb{Z}_2$-approximation of $(G,H,\varphi)$ to $\mathcal{D}(\nu)$.
 In the restriction, we contract the valve of $\nu\mu$, for every $\nu\mu\in E(H)$, together with the severed end points of the parts of pipe edges in $\mathcal{D}(\nu)$ to a point.
 Such point represents the vertex $(\nu\mu)^*$ in the drawing.
 Then the edges of $C_{\nu}$ are drawn along the boundary of $\mathcal{D}(\nu)$.
 Finally, we contract every connected component of $G[V_{\nu}]$ to a vertex and discard created loops and multiple edges. \end{proof}